Showing posts with label whistleblower. Show all posts

 Supreme Court Reinstates SOX Jury Verdict With Lower Burden of Proving Employer's Motive Against Whistleblower

-This morning, Supreme Court unanimously found that proof of retaliatory intent is not necessary to prevail on a claim for wrongful discharge brought under §1514A(a) of the Sarbanes-Oxley Act of 2002, and the employee must prove that the protected activity was merely a contributing factor to his or her employment termination.
+This morning, the Supreme Court unanimously found that proof of retaliatory intent is not necessary to prevail on a claim for wrongful discharge brought under §1514A(a) of the Sarbanes-Oxley Act of 2002, and the employee must prove that the protected activity was merely a contributing factor to his or her employment termination.
 Murray v.
 UBS Securities, LLC, No. 22-660 (U.S. 2-8-24).
 “Under the whistleblower-protection provision of the Sarbanes-Oxley Act of 2002, no covered employer [publicly-traded companies] may ‘discharge, demote, suspend, threaten, harass, or in any other manner discriminate against an employee in the terms and conditions of employment because of’ protected whistleblowing activity.
 18 U. S. C. §1514A(a).”
 The protected activity includes reports by employees “what they reasonably believe to be instances of criminal fraud or securities law violations.”
 “When a whistleblower invokes this provision, he bears the initial burden of showing that his protected activity ‘was a contributing factor in the unfavorable personnel action alleged in the complaint.’
 49 U. S. C. §42121(b)(2)(B)(iii).
 The burden then shifts to the employer to show that it ‘would have taken the same unfavorable personnel action in the absence of ‘ the protected activity. §42121(b)(2)(B)(iv).”
 The statutory language prohibiting discrimination against the employee does not require proof of retaliatory intent.

 According to the Court’s opinion, the plaintiff was employed as a research strategist who was required by SEC regulations to certify to his employer’s current and prospective customers that his reports were prepared independently and reflected his own views.
 He alleged that he was fired after internally reporting in December 2011 and January 2012 that the leaders of two trading desks were improperly pressuring him to skew his reports to support their business strategies and to “clear” his articles with them before publication.
 He found their conduct to be both unethical and illegal.
 His supervisor, while sympathetic, urged him to not alienate those two individuals and was not helpful when the plaintiff reported that he was improperly being left out/excluded from meetings.
 Despite having just given the plaintiff a strong performance evaluation, the manager then recommended him for layoff or to be transferred to a trading desk analyst position where he would not have SEC-certification responsibilities.
 When the trading desk rejected him, he was fired in March 2012.
 At trial, the employer argued that “market-wide difficulties and a $2-billion loss on a [its] trading desk in London had required the elimination of certain positions,” including his.